-“Repairs that failed tended to do so within 12 to 18 months,” says the review’s principal author, Lars G. Svensson, MD, PhD, Chair of Cleveland Clinic’s Heart & Vascular Institute.
+“Repairs that failed tended to do so within 12 to 18 months,” says Dr. Svensson, who was principal author of the review.
 “In these cases, the risks associated with reoperation were low, and there were no deaths from reoperation.”
 The 10-year survival rate was 94 percent.

-“Repair is the best option for avoiding anticoagulation,” Dr. Svensson adds.
+“Repair is the best option for avoiding anticoagulation,” he adds.
 “Unfortunately, only 65 to 70 percent of leaky valves can be repaired.
 Once the leaflets have started to thicken from calcium and the lumen narrows, repair is no longer possible.”

 The importance of early surgery

 Often, patients are not referred for aortic valve surgery until they are severely symptomatic.
 According to Dr. Svensson, it’s a misconception that patients must be highly symptomatic to benefit.
 “Evidence shows that hearts start to develop changes in structure and function before symptoms appear,” he says.
 “Patients who wait until symptoms develop before undergoing surgery do worse than those who have surgery early.”